 Included in this part of your mobile app business plan are the costs it would take to develop and market the plan and the timeframe for you to generate revenue.
 It will also explain the funds you might need and at what stage depending on the valuation of your company.
 Finally, this section will show how you plan to monetise your mobile app and generate revenue.

 Writing a mobile app business plan isn’t easy, so as a small business owner or entrepreneur, you should arm yourself with the right kind of technology to make the process as easy as possible.
-Optimising business operations through a virtual number like Chalkboard can tremendously help you and your business in several ways.
+Optimising business operations through a virtual phone number can tremendously help you and your business in several ways.